jcarenza/allisoncarenza/src/posts/a-daddy.md

 ---
 title: "A daddy's little girl..."
-description: '<p>When Ken told me he wanted pictures with his baby girl in his firefighter uniform, I did that thing where [&hellip;]</p>
+description: "When Ken told me he wanted pictures with his baby girl in his firefighter uniform, I did that thing where "
-'
-publishDate: 'Aug 7, 2012'
+publishDate: "Aug 7, 2012"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/sco3.jpg'
+heroImage: "/media/sco3.jpg"
 alt: "A daddy's little girl..."
-slug: 'a-daddy'
+slug: "a-daddy"
-category: ['Newborn Photography']
+category: ["Newborn Photography"]
-tags: ['Newborn Babies','Newborn Photographer']
+tags: ["Newborn Babies", "Newborn Photographer"]
 ---

 <p style="text-align: center;">When Ken told me he wanted pictures with his baby girl in his firefighter uniform, I did that thing where I gulp down my fear and smile.
 And I&apos;m so glad I did because this is the image we were able to capture.</p>